L’Oréal committed to respecting biodiversity

 Biodiversity loss is one of the main environmental challenges the world is facing.
 As the leader of its industry sector, L’Oréal has long been committed to the respect of biodiversity and has developed an ambitious policy in the frame of Sharing Beauty With All, its sustainability commitment.

-In 2016, 54% of raw materials used in our products are renewable, meaning coming mostly from plant origin.
-This represents 1,540 ingredients from more than 350 plant species sourced in over a hundred countries.
+In 2017, 59% of raw materials used in L’Oréal's 2016 products are renewable, meaning coming mostly from plant origin.
+This represents approximately 1,600 ingredients from nearly 360 plant species sourced in over a hundred countries.
 L’Oréal has developed a policy aiming for 100% renewable raw materials sustainably sourced by 2020.
 All over the world and in partnership with its suppliers, we implement sourcing projects that both respect biodiversity and improve the livelihood and working conditions of the producers.
 And the Group’s researchers work also on reducing the impact a product has on ecosystems after being used.
 Regarding formulas, the challenge is to improve their biodegradability and to reduce their water footprint.

 The same ambition is implemented regarding the materials used in our packaging.
 L’Oréal aims to use paper, cardboard and wood sourced from forests that are sustainably managed and preserve biodiversity.And L’Oréal endeavours to replace traditional materials with alternatives from recycled or renewable sources (recycled or biosourced materials).